 During the day you can swim, jog, visit the golf driving range, work out in the gym with a personal trainer, or have a game of deck tennis or basketball on a full-scale court.
 If you prefer, indulge yourself at a health spa with a massage or wallow in a thalassotherapy bath.
 Enthusiastic shoppers will be pleased to know that the outlets on board sell everything from sunblock to designer gowns.

-Best of all – if you’re travelling with children – these ships offer extensive facilities for kids, with all-day supervision and activities geared to different age groups, so you can let your hairdown secure in the knowledge that your children are happy and safely occupied.
+Best of all – if you’re traveling with children – these ships offer extensive facilities for kids, with all-day supervision and activities geared to different age groups, so you can let your hair down secure in the knowledge that your children are happy and safely occupied.
 The big ships have a wide range of accommodation, from small, inside (windowless) single cabins to spacious suites with jacuzzis and roomy balconies.
-Cabins, whatever their size, are furnished to a high standard and each will have an ensuite bathroom (with a shower in the lower-grade accommodation, and shower plus bathtub in higher grades) and a colour TV.
+Cabins, whatever their size, are furnished to a high standard and each will have an ensuite bathroom (with a shower in the lower-grade accommodation, and shower plus bathtub in higher grades) and a color TV.